Euler's formula: Limit definition

 Here, n is restricted to positive integers, so there is no question about what the power with exponent n means.

 Proofs

 Various proofs of the formula are possible.

 Using differentiation

-This proof shows that the quotient of the trigonometric and exponential expressions is the constant function one, so they must be equal (the exponential function is never zero, so this is permitted).
+This proof shows that the quotient of the trigonometric and exponential expressions is the constant function of one, so they must be equal (the exponential function is never zero, so this is permitted).